sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Solaris 11 Express on SPARC (Never tested, but should work, as the Sage 32-bit Solaris 10 SPARC port is very stable and Solaris has excellent backward compatibility).

 ====== Mac OS X ======
  * OS X 10.4 (Tiger) and 10.5 (Leopard), both PPC and Intel chips.
-Note that OS X 10.6 (Snow Leopard) is fully supported.
+Note that OS X 10.6 (Snow Leopard) is fully supported, with XCode 3.2.6.
+(XCode 4, more precisely, XCode 4.0.1, is known to produce an executable that does not work.)

 ====== Microsoft Windows ======
  * VMware images can be downloaded from http://www.sagemath.org/download-windows.html These should be reliable, though we do not test these prior to releasing Sage.